pypa/packaging.python.org/source/glossary.rst

         An import package is more commonly referred to with the single word "package", but this guide will use the expanded term when more clarity is needed to prevent confusion with a :term:`Distribution Package` which is also commonly called a "package".
+See :ref:`distribution-package-vs-import-package` for a breakdown of the differences.

     Module